JRL-CARI-CNR-UNIBS/replanners_lib/README.md

 # **replanners_lib**

-The `replanners_lib` is a C++ package that provides a collection of sample-based path re-planning algorithms.
+`replanners_lib` is a C++ library that offers a suite of sampling-based path replanning algorithms.
+These algorithms are designed to rapidly adjust or modify the robot's current path, responding to dynamic environmental changes within tens to few hundreds of milliseconds.
+Unlike traditional path planning algorithms that compute paths from scratch and require longer computation times, path replanning leverages prior search information to significantly accelerate the process of finding a new, valid path.

-It is part of [`OpenMORE`](https://github.com/JRL-CARI-CNR-UNIBS/OpenMORE.git), a broader repository which provides tools to use and develop new sampling-based path re-planning algorithms during robot's motion.
+This library is part of the [`OpenMORE`](https://github.com/JRL-CARI-CNR-UNIBS/OpenMORE.git) ecosystem, which provides a comprehensive set of tools to develop and execute sampling-based path replanning algorithms during robot motion.

+`replanners_lib` relies on [`graph_core`](https://github.com/JRL-CARI-CNR-UNIBS/graph_core) for foundational classes essential to sampling-based path planning.

+---
 This is the list of the currently implemented replanners:

 1. [MARS](https://ieeexplore.ieee.org/document/10013661?source=authoralert)